ocornut/imgui/extra_fonts/README.txt

  Using an icon font (such as FontAwesome: http://fontawesome.io) is an easy and practical way to use icons in your ImGui application.
  A common pattern is to merge the icon font within your main font, so you can refer to the icons directly from your strings without having to change fonts back and forth.
  To refer to the icon from your C++ code, you can use headers files created by Juliette Foucaut, at https://github.com/juliettef/IconFontCppHeaders
+ See Links below for other icons fonts and related tools.

     // Merge icons into default tool font
    #include "IconsFontAwesome.h"